scandyna/MdtApplication/README.md

 | gui              | True    |  [True, False]   | Include the libraries that depends on QtGui |
 | use_conan_qt     | False   |  [True, False]   | Use [conan Qt](https://github.com/bincrafters/conan-qt) as conan dependency |

+TODO: use_conan_qt should be True by default !
+TODO: update link to Qt

 In your source directory, create a `conanfile.txt`:
 ```conan